splaisan/GenomicConsensus/doc/VariantCallerFunctionalSpecification.rst

 developed for CCS.
 Quiver leverages the quality values (QVs) provided by upstream processing tools, which provide insight into whether insertions/deletions/substitutions were deemed likely at a given read position.
-Use of **quiver** requires the ``ConsensusCore`` library as well as trained parameter set, which will be loaded from a standard location (TBD).
-Quiver can be thought of as a QV-aware local-realignment procedure.
+Use of **quiver** requires the ``ConsensusCore`` and ``ConsensusCore2`` libraries as well as trained parameter set, which will be loaded from a standard location (TBD).
+Arrow and Quiver can be thought of as local-realignment procedures (QV-aware in the case of Quiver).

 Both algorithms are expected to converge to *zero* errors (miscalled variants) as coverage increases; however **quiver** should converge much faster (i.e.,